 “Pastor Ben,” she said with a weak voice yet vibrant joy, “you were right, that one night several months ago.
 I know now that God didn’t cause this to happen, even though He didn’t stop it.
 I realise our suffering is merely another opportunity for God to shine His abundant mercy and grace upon us, and for us to return that grace to our neighbour.
 Even when the Devil gets his way over God’s faithful, God still wins because we return to Him in eternal peace and grace, and life infinitely better than the life I would have lived as a healthy woman.”

 I didn’t say anything, but merely smiled and held her hand.

-She died five hours later, her family noting at her funeral that she had died humming to herself, with a small grin on her face, her favourite hymn: Great Is Thy Faithfulness.
+She fell asleep in the Lord five hours later, her family noting at her funeral that she had died humming to herself—with a small grin on her face—her favourite hymn: Great Is Thy Faithfulness.